 “We all have the Buddha nature and thus already have within us the substances through which, when we meet with the proper conditions, we can turn into a fully enlightened being having all beneficial attributes and devoid of all faults.
 The very root of failure in our lives is to think, “Oh, how useless and powerless I am!”
 It is important to have a strong force of mind thinking, “I can do it,” this not being mixed with pride or any other afflictive emotions.”

 “Moderate effort over a long period of time is important, no matter what you are trying to do.
-One brings failure on oneself by working extremely hard at the beginning, attempting to do too much and then giving it all up after a short time.
+One brings failure on oneself by working extremely hard at the beginning, attempting to do too much, and then giving it all up after a short time.
 A constant stream of moderate effort is needed.
-Similarly, when meditating, you need to be skillful by having frequent, short sessions; it is more important that the session be good quality than it be long.”
+Similarly, when meditating, you need to be skillful by having frequent, short sessions; it is more important than the session to be of good quality than it is long.”

 So spend a little bit of time or a longer one in meditation and reap the many changes that can take place!